 - Ability to troubleshoot and problem solve.

-- License: Kentucky Professional Land Surveyor (PLS) or Land Surveyor in Training (LSIT).
+- License: Missouri Professional Land Surveyor (PLS) or Land Surveyor in Training (LSIT).
 Additional state licenses a plus.

 - Minimum of 3 years’ experience as LSIT.